ASA / PRK Eye Surgery

 - The procedure has very good long-term outcomes, similar to those seen with LASIK.

 - It is a proven, effective solution for people who are not good candidates for LASIK (thin corneas, uncontrolled dry eyes, other corneal conditions).

-- ASA gives people the freedom to take part in activities they love, such as contact sports, reading, swimming, and hobbies without having to worry about glasses or contact lenses.
+- PRK gives people the freedom to take part in activities they love, such as contact sports, reading, swimming, and hobbies without having to worry about glasses or contact lenses.

 - Very little time off is needed.
 Most people are back to work or doing activities they enjoy in just a few days.